Sexual Orientation

 The information on this page is provided as additional learning and background knowledge for educators.
 Sexual orientation is not included in any bolded and italicized outcomes in the Alberta curricula that require parental notification under Section 58.1(1) of the Education Act.

 Everyone has a sexual orientation.
 Sexual orientation refers to a person’s emotional, physical and sexual attraction to others.
 Each person’s sexual orientation is a part of who they are.
 Some people know at a very early age what their sexual orientation is, and others may not.
 A person’s sexual orientation might stay the same over their whole life, or it may change.
 Gender identity is not the same as sexual orientation.
-To learn about how gender identity and sexual orientation relate to each other, see the Every Body Tool.

 The Alberta curriculum invites discussion of families.
 For example,

-• Grade 1 Social Studies: Students will demonstrate an understanding and appreciation of how changes over time have affected their families and influenced how their families and communities are today
+- Grade 1 Social Studies: Students will demonstrate an understanding and appreciation of how changes over time have affected their families and influenced how their families and communities are today

-• Grade 3 Phys Ed and Wellness: Family structures can vary; may include extended family; and may consist of a single parent, a mother and a father, stepparents, two fathers, or two mothers
+- Grade 3 Phys Ed and Wellness: Family structures can vary; may include extended family; and may consist of a single parent, a mother and a father, stepparents, two fathers, or two mothers

 Talking about the variety of family structures, including families with same-gender parents, is an excellent opportunity to demonstrate inclusion in your classroom.
 Families can look very different from each other, but all loving family units are valid.

 Many people use words that assume everyone is heterosexual (straight).
 This is called heteronormative language.
 For example, a form that asks for ‘mother and father’s names’ assumes that all kids have two straight parents.
 Saying ‘when a girl grows up and has a boyfriend’ assumes that all girls are straight and are attracted to boys.
 This kind of language reinforces stereotypes and assumptions about who people are, who they are attracted to, and who they can love.
 When we make assumptions about people’s orientations or relationships, we may be telling them that anyone who does not fit such an expectation is ‘abnormal’, ‘different’, or just not part of the ‘typical human experience”.
 Using inclusive language that does not make assumptions is a way of showing respect and honouring diversity as a strength.
-You can’t assume someone’s sexual orientation by looking at them.
+Remember, you can’t assume someone’s sexual orientation by looking at them.

-LGBTQ2S+, LGBTQ*, LGBTQ+, GLBT, LGBTTQ, LGBTQ2, LGBTQI2SNA+ and others are acronyms that refer to the spectrum of sexual and gender identities that are not cisgender or heterosexual.
-These identities include lesbian, gay, bisexual, transgender, non-binary, two‑spirit, queer, questioning, intersex and asexual.
+2SLGBTQI+, LGBTQ2S+, LGBTQ*, LGBTQ+, GLBT, LGBTTQ, LGBTQ2, LGBTQI2SNA+ and others are acronyms that refer to the spectrum of sexual and gender identities that are not cisgender or heterosexual.
+These identities include two-spirit, lesbian, gay, bisexual, transgender, non-binary, queer, questioning, intersex and asexual.
 The asterisk (*) or plus sign (+) shows there are other identities included that aren’t in the acronym.
 Another term used to refer to this community is ‘gender and sexual minorities’.

 Human Rights